Explore code explanation of useToggle() custom hook in react to handle the toggle event efficiently.

 In the above code snippet,

-we import the useToggle() custom hook and use it inside a component called ToggleComponent.
+We import the useToggle() custom hook and use it inside a component called ToggleComponent.
 We de-structure the returned array into isToggled (current state) and toggle (function to toggle the state).
 The component renders a paragraph displaying the current state and a button to toggle it.

 Be the first to share your thoughts!